 Dark spots are lead bullet fragments

-Close-up of photo from above.
-Note the fractured spine and hundreds of small lead fragments.
+Close-up: Note the fractured spine and hundreds of small lead fragments.

 More Lead Bullet Fragmentation in Whole Animals